Yes, you read that right!

 I have not trained my dog two separate words for peeing and pooping, but I’m guessing some people have successful trained two different commands.

-Have any of you dealt with this issue?
+Have any of you dealt with this issue of the dog refusing to poop in the yard?
 How did you solve it?

 Let me know in the comments what has worked for you!